zartyblartfast/beyondHorizonCalc/docs/gh_pages_deploy_help.md

 Before pushing to gh-pages, ensure these critical files are present in the ROOT directory of gh-pages branch:
 1. `index.html` - The main entry point for the web app (must be in root directory)
+   - IMPORTANT: The base href must match the repository name EXACTLY (case-sensitive)
+   - Example: if your repo is named `beyondHorizonCalc`, use `<base href="/beyondHorizonCalc/">`
 2. `main.dart.js` - The compiled Flutter application
 3. `flutter.js` and `flutter_bootstrap.js` - Required Flutter web runtime files
 4. `favicon.png` - Web app icon